loowenwen/jtc-market-sentiments/README.md

 - Section "Final Market Sentiments"
 - Well, given the calculated sentiments for each text, I average out the value by grouping into Month, Quarter and Year respectively

+## 5. market_sentiments.ipynb

+- Can just ignore this file, it was my previous attempt to explore the data and find some correlations

+## 6. rerun.ipynb

+- It was the Jupyter notebook I used to do the rerun
+- Can just ignore this file as well as I mainly used my code from "sentiments.ipynb" to achieve my goal

+## 7. consultancy_reports.ipynb

+- Working file used to generate market sentiments for consultancy reports
+- Note that the texts was previously extracted in another Jupyter notebook, will try dig it out and add into this repository
+- For consultancy reports, the way I generated the market sentiment value for each report was to calculate the average of the two nearest number as when I was looking at the values, I realised the difference in values can range a lot, like one of the prompt could be negative while the other two is positive, hence I adopted the method of just taking the average of the two nearest numbers.
+I think its definitely possible to think of other ways of tabulating the sentiments.
+- When generating the JSONL file, change the "sheet_name", "output_file" accordingly.